bolt/docs/source/howto/making-sure-htaccess-works.md

 ## Test if `.htaccess` is working

-The simplest way to test if apache uses tour `.htaccess` file, or if it ignores it, is to intentionally break it.
+The simplest way to test if apache uses your `.htaccess` file, or if it ignores it, is to intentionally break it.

 Edit the `.htaccess` file, so the first line reads 'Test.':